 Thriving Kirklees is a partnership of local health and wellbeing providers all working together to support children, young people and their families to thrive and be healthy.

-The Thriving Kirklees partnership also has Seed Funds providing grants to voluntary and community organisations to help them improve the health of young people and families in Kirklees.
+The Thriving Kirklees partnership also has a Seed Fund providing grants to voluntary and community organisations to help them improve the health of young people and families in Kirklees – the latest round of application for grants to opening soon so keep an eye out for information.

 The partnership covers 11 areas of work including: